msea1/MiscCode/Python/test.md

 Got through with the N-K papers in my pocket too.

+![connection][baku8]

+A sometimes fun past time in a foreign airport is trying to the most interesting flight connection

+[baku8]: ./photos/connection.jpg

 Trying to remember how best to get from the airport to downtown and only have a vague note saved about getting a BakiKart to catch a bus.
 The Wi-Fi in the airport has no english option to understand how to connect so we can't double-check that.

 Ok, whatever; not essential.